hammondeggs/buckets/README.md

 # buckets!

-A triple bucket brigade style MOD effect for your KORG Minilogue XD synthesizer!
+A triple bucket brigade style MOD effect for your KORG Minilogue XD / prologue synthesizer!

 # As always, especially with the KORG user oscillators, these are to be used at your own risk!